 Introduction to On-Premise

-On-premise refers to the practice of hosting and managing software, applications, or infrastructure within an organization's own premises, rather than relying on cloud-based services.
-This approach is often used in tech industries where security, control, and customization are top priorities.
+On-premise refers to the deployment and management of software, applications, or infrastructure within an organization's internal network, rather than relying on cloud-based services.
+This approach allows companies to have full control over their data, security, and system maintenance.

 How On-Premise Works